Economic History and Economic Development

 The Electoral Impact of Wealth Redistribution

 After World War II, the Italian government of Alcide De Gasperi passes a major reform that redistributes land from large to small land-owners.
 In public, the Christian Democrat (DC) government declares that the objectives of the reform are efficiency and social justice.
 Behind the scenes however, DC politicians are worried about the spread of Communism in the countryside, and they see the land reform as a way stem the “Red Wave”.
-In a new paper with Lorenzo and Miriam, we show that the 1951 land reform benefited DC politicians at the following elections.
-We also demonstrate that these gains persist for over 40 years, and we introduce the concept of “cooperative political equilibrium” to explain this persistence.
+In a new paper with Lorenzo and Miriam, we show how the 1951 land reform benefited Christian Democrats for over 40 years.